Stochastic differential equations for limiting description of UCB rule for Gaussian multi-armed bandits: System of stochastic differential equations to describe UCB strategy for Gaussian two-armed bandit

 \section{System of stochastic differential equations to describe UCB strategy for Gaussian two-armed bandit}

 First, we give a limiting description for the case of two-armed bandit.

-In \cite{garbar2020novsu,garbar2020c} an invariant description of a UCB strategy for UCB strategy for a MAB was given.
+In \cite{garbar2020novsu,garbar2020c} an invariant description of a UCB strategy for a MAB was given.
 Invariant description scales the control horizon to a unit size by scaling the step number to smaller values (proportional to $N$).
 If $N\rightarrow\infty$, then step value is infinitely small.

 Differentials of cumulative reward for using $l$-th arm can be expressed as